 Prior to joining Diamond Corp. in 2012, Caitlin worked in planning and development at York University Development Corporation.
 She holds her Master of Arts (Planning) from the University of Waterloo, where she often returns to guest lecture on housing issues, and her Bachelor of Arts (Hons.) with a double major in Geography and Sociology from the University of Western Ontario.
 Caitlin is currently a Candidate Member of the Ontario Professional Planning Institute (OPPI) and the Canadian Institute of Planning, working towards full membership.

-Lauren Tollstam is a Development Manager with Diamond Corp.
+Lauren Tollstam is a Senior Development Manager with Diamond Corp.
 Lauren is responsible for over 4.4 million square feet of mixed-use and residential development within the City of Toronto.
 She works on all stages of the development approval process including Official Plan Amendments, Zoning-By-law Amendments, Plans of Subdivisions, Part Lot Control Exemptions, Minor Variances and Site Plan Applications.
 Lauren is adept at managing multiple teams of project consultants, negotiating project approvals and agreements with municipal staff and working with stakeholder groups.

 Prior to joining Diamond Corp. in 2014, Lauren worked as a policy planner for the Region of Peel on the Five Year Regional Official Plan Review and on the development team at SmartCentres.
 Lauren’s experience focuses on land use planning, project management, mixed-use and multi-building development projects and community consultation.